 Next, elevate your foot.
 It’s best if someone can elevate your foot for you, rather than you trying to do it yourself.
 Your foot should be raised to the position of your heart.
 Elevating your foot will reduce bleeding and swelling.
 While it might be tempting to hop around on one foot, refrain from doing so.

 Once your foot is immobilized and bleeding has stopped, go to a Boca Raton hospital emergency room as soon as possible.
+Treating a bone fracture in our facilities is straightforward.
 The ER physician will take X-rays to determine the severity of the bone fracture and course of treatment.
 If your bones aren’t in proper alignment to heal, your bone fracture may need to be reset.
 Then your broken foot or ankle will be placed in a cast.
 You’ll be given pain medications if needed, along with instructions for your recovery.
+Learn more about treatment procedures by booking an appointment with our specialists.